The unusual new superyacht concept with a giant glass eye - KESQ

 Impressive amenities

-There are 10 luxurious staterooms on board, as well as a master suite on the main deck with electrically operated sky lounge balconies.
+There are 10 luxurious staterooms on board and a master suite on the main deck with electrically operated sky lounge balconies.

 The lower deck is made up of a beach club area with a gym and an open garden space that can be transformed into a spacious sunbathing lounge via foldout terraces on either side.

-While it’s just a concept at present, the design studio’s founder Bhushan Powar is hopeful that it may become a reality one day.
+While it’s just a concept at present, the design studio’s founder Bhushan Powar is hopeful that Zion may become a reality one day.

+However, he admits that it will take a lot of time and research to determine whether this is possible.

 Based in Goa, Bhushan Powar Design launched in 2019 and is described as the “first luxury yacht design studio in India.”